Skip to content

 fpsync -h

-Aspera: Aspera is IBM's high-performance file transfer software which allows for the transfer large files and data sets with predictable, reliable and secure delivery regardless of file size or transfer distance from a location that has the aspera transfer server running.
+Aspera: Aspera is IBM's high-performance file transfer software which allows for the transfer of large files and data sets with predictable, reliable and secure delivery regardless of file size or transfer distance from a location that has the aspera transfer server running.
 The NCBI recommend the use of aspera for transfer of data sets from their site.
 The command line client is installed on CHPC at /uufs/chpc.utah.edu/sys/installdir/aspera/3.6.1/connect/bin.

 To use the command line client: